-1 Executive Summary
+1. Executive Summary

-The NXP Secure Smart Card Controllers P5CD016/021/041/051 and P5Cx081V1A/ V1A(s) provide a hardware platform for the implementation of a smart card operating systems including multiple applications.
+The NXP Secure PKI Smart Card Controllers P5CD128V0v/ V0B(s), P5CC128V0v/ V0B(s), P5CD145V0v/ V0B(s), P5CD145V0v/ V0B(s), P5CD145V0v/V0B(s), each including IC Dedicated Software provide a hardware platform for the implementation of smart card operating systems including multiple applications.
 The hardware platform provides coprocessors for cryptographic algorithms Triple-DES with up to three keys and AES with different key lengths as well as a coprocessor for large integer arithmetic operations.
 In addition the hardware platform includes a True Random Number Generator suitable to generate cryptographic keys.
-The TOE supports the ISO/IEC 7816 contact interface with UART and the ISO/IEC 14443A contactless interface.
-The contactless interface together with IO3 can also be configured in S2C mode to support Near Field Communication (NFC).
+The TOE supports the ISO/IEC 7816 contact interface with UART and the ISO/IEC 14443 A contactless interface.
+The contactless interface together with IO3 can be configured in S2C mode to support Near Field Communication (NFC).
 The implementation of multiple applications is supported by the CPU offering different CPU modes with gradual permissions and memory management control supporting the separation of different memory segments.
-The MIFARE FleX or MIFARE Classic as part of the IC Dedicated Software does not contribute to security mechanisms of the devices and was not subject of the evaluation.
-The hardware enforces a separation between the Security IC Embedded Software and the MIFARE Software and the associated memory areas.
+The MIFARE FIeX or MIFARE MSO as part of the IC Dedicated Software does not contribute to security mechanisms of the devices and was not subject of the evaluation.